cduggn/ctrackr/README.md

 #### Create Client

-Create a new instance of BrokerService by passing in your Coinbase Api Key and Secret.
-Credentials should be kept secure at all times. [godotenv](https://github.com/joho/godotenv) or similar can be used to load credentials from a environment file.
+Create a new instance of BrokerService by passing in your Coinbase Api credentials. [godotenv](https://github.com/joho/godotenv) or similar can be used to load credentials from a environment file.

 >**Note**: Do not store credentials in source control.